Skip to content

 Picture[s] of the week

-Have been working down in sunny Maldon – yes actually it’s been a nice 2 weeks – and there I am fabricating a side Bargeboard Box-end.
-The houses are quite close together and I’m just finishing off when I suddenly look round and realise that these are identical houses and next doors box-end is staring me in the face.
-I won’t say which is ours but I hadn’t even finally cleaned and polished it before I took the picture.
-If you guessed correctly and would like your box-ends like this, then give us a call or use the link below.
+Have been working down in sunny Maldon – yes actually it’s been a nice two weeks – and there I am making a side Bargeboard Box-end.
+The houses are quite close together and no two are identical.
+I’m just finishing off when I realise that the two middle houses are the same, mine and next doors!
+I start comparing roofline installs – as you do and it doesn’t take long to notice a manky box-end is staring me in the face from right down the other end of our scaffolding.
+S0 I take a picture of each and they are above I won’t say which is ours but I hadn’t even finally cleaned and polished it before I took the picture.
+If you guessed correctly and of course you did, if you want Box-ends like ours, then you know who to call.

 Previous Picture[s] of the week